Here are a few reminders of what you

 Crate Training Tips

 Be sure not to put anything in the bottom of the crate, such as a towel or even paper, as this is counter-intuitive for potty training.
 The main goal of the crate is to provide a small space for the dog to learn to “hold their potty” until they can go outside.
 Absorbent material in a crate seems like a good place to go potty, so leave the hard plastic floor until they are nine months to a year old, no matter what your heart tells you, this is best for your new puppy for now.
 Be sure to give your puppy a small food treat every time they go into their crate to give positive reinforcement that their crate is a comforting place

 More shopping to prepare for your puppy.

-- A good dog/people trainer, this can be so helpful and get everyone off to a great start.
+A good dog/people trainer, this can be so helpful and get everyone off to a great start.
 There are lots of good puppy kindergarten classes.
-The most important thing to look for is cleaniness and they should always ask for your puppy’s vet record, which you will go home with a copy of from Texas Labradoodles.
+The most important thing to look for is cleanliness and they should always ask for your puppy’s vet record, which you will go home with a copy of from Labradoodles Texas.
 This ensures that all of the puppies in class are being cared for and receiving their shots in a timely manner, which reduces the risk of your puppy “catching” anything from other dogs.